 The best part about travel is the people you meet along the way.
 Explore new ways of life and immerse yourself in foreign lands by exploring new footpaths, hands-on activities, and a multitude of sightseeing adventures.

 We can’t forget The Waterfront Mall in Karen.
-It has beautifully integrated into the Karen lifestyle of bringing out its aesthetic value while maintaininng little impact to the environment.
+It has beautifully integrated into the Karen lifestyle of bringing out its aesthetic value while maintaining little impact on the environment.
 The lake gives it the edge that no other mall in Nairobi has.

 Hotels in Karen

-With the presence of 2 police stations: Karen and Hardy, Karen sure does feel like a safe neighbourhood to be in.
+With the presence of 2 police stations: Karen and Hardy, Karen sure feels like a safe neighbourhood to be in.